-“One of the best scripts I’ve ever read” – David Gleeson, writer/director, The Front Line.
+“One of the best scripts I’ve ever read” – David Gleeson, writer, Tolkien.

 “Fiona humanised and polarised events that were just another news story, making a personal connection to the awful reality of the individual lives caught up in the horrendous atrocities.” – Will Nugent, director of the International Film Festival Ireland.

 I would be delighted to hear from producers / financiers who’d like to collaborate on this film with me.
 You can contact me by clicking here.